-Our goal is to collect the memories here of all who knew him, and to raise money — the outlandish amount of $280,000, for the 28 years he directed the Vatican Observatory — to continue the work he began with the Vatican Observatory Summer Schools, the Vatican Advanced Technology Telescope, and so much more.
+Our goal is to collect the memories here of all who knew him, and to raise money — the outlandish amount of $100,000, for his 28 years as director of the Vatican Observatory — to continue the work he began with the Vatican Observatory Summer Schools, the Vatican Advanced Technology Telescope, and so much more.

 If we reach the $100,000 level we will prepare a book of George’s writings and include your comments in the book.
 If we reach our full goal, then everyone who contributed at least $25 will get a free copy of the book.